-First Aid Kits might not heal players completely, but they’re the only available option when there aren’t any medics or combat lifesavers nearby.
+First Aid Kits might not heal players completely, but they’re the only available option when no medics or combat lifesavers are nearby.
 Thus, we recommend carrying a few to patch yourself or your friends up.

-ArmA 3 is the first title in the series to allow all classes to heal themselves and others if we’re not counting mods, of course.
+ArmA 3 is the first title in the series to allow all classes to heal themselves and others, if we’re not counting mods.

 Using Medikits and First Aid Kits